-This programme, launched in 2022, focuses on the companies linked to our Natural Capital Transition Strategy, which aims to contribute towards reversing the devastating trends that fuel the degradation and loss of nature, fostering a transition towards a nature-positive future.
+This programme, launched in 2022, focuses on the companies linked to a specific portfolio, which aims to contribute towards reversing the devastating trends that fuel the degradation and loss of nature, fostering a transition towards a nature-positive future.
 It has three specific expectations (see right), which align with the Science Based Targets Network (SBTN) and Kunming-Montreal GBF goals and ambitions.
 We assess companies' performance annually, categorising them from Level 1 (most aligned) to Level 5 (least aligned).
 A detailed overview of our escalation strategy can be found in our Annual Sustainability Review.